Cytokine Release Syndrome

 • Changes in blood clotting.

-The signs and symptoms of cytokine release syndrome are like signs and symptoms of other health issues, such as neutropenic fever and sepsis.
+The symptoms of cytokine release syndrome are the same as other health issues, like neutropenic fever and sepsis.
 It is important for your care team to rule out other illnesses that are not cytokine release syndrome.

 How is cytokine release syndrome managed?

-If you are having any signs or symptoms of cytokine release syndrome related to your immunotherapy treatment, you should be closely monitored.
-Your vital signs and lab values should be checked more often.
+If you are having any symptoms of cytokine release syndrome related to your immunotherapy treatment, you should be closely monitored.
+You will have your vital signs checked and blood tested more often by your healthcare provider.
 Your symptoms will be managed as needed.
 Examples of treatments to manage symptoms include:

 • IV (intravenous, into a vein) fluids.